 Beta rhythms reflect "fast" activity-frequencies activated when we are alert, problem solving, or being anxious.
 Rapid consolidation of information produces frequencies in the highest range, known as Gamma.
 Alpha rhythms are the most frequent wave patterns, and they occur when we are relaxed and detached.
 When we close our eyes, the brain produces Alpha.
 Theta frequencies reflect even deeper relaxation, occurring as we slip closer to sleep and form mini-dreams or images.
 The brain during deep sleep produces the slowest waves, known as Delta.
 Through training, the brain learns to increase or decrease certain frequencies so that it is functioning in the optimal way for the task at hand.
 EEG Neurofeedback produces greater efficiency and flexibility as the brain moves between different states.

 What types of training are selected?

 The stress of living in today's culture produces particular wear on the nervous system, but we now know that we can play a role in balancing this stress.
 Problems of brain self-regulation fall into three general areas: instability (which is the case in epilepsy and other conditions), under arousal, and over arousal.
-Training Beta activity is often selected to treat manifestations of under arousal such as depression, poor attentional focus, and frequent awakenings at night.
+Training Beta activity is often selected to treat manifestations of under arousal such as depression, poor attentional/focus, and frequent awakenings at night.
 Symptoms of over arousal, such as anxiety and difficulty falling asleep, commonly respond to training in a frequency just lower than Beta, called SMR.
 Alpha training is appropriate for some individuals with anxiety because of its calming effects.
-Deep relaxation training with alpha-theta brain wave feedback has been used to successfully treat addictions.
+Deep relaxation training with Alpha-Theta brain wave feedback has been used to successfully treat addictions and PTSD.

 Where can I find more information about EEG Neurofeedback?